 Let’s zoom in on the above set of curves:

 Now the whole vertical span is only a tenth of a stop.
 If you’re shooting raw and care only about shadows that are 5 or six stops down from full scale, it’s pretty clear that the ISO knob is not helping.
 You might just as well leave it at 100 or 400 and push the brightness in post-production.
 Even if you’re concerned about deeper shadows, the ISO know doesn’t make much difference except for that 320-400 step.
 There is slightly more reason to use the ISO control in the 64-320 region than in the 400-1600 one.

 Now let’s take the above set of curves and prune out all the data with an SNR of under 4.
 Many people would argue that such noisy information is not photographically useful in many circumstances.

 Now the case is even stronger that, above ISO 400, you’re at least as well off to set the camera at 400 and push in post.

-There are practical considerations, and I’lll get to them in the third post in this set.
+There are practical considerations, and I’ll get to them in a later post in this set.

 Jim – thank you for working on the 850 again.
 I will be tuned in for the time to come.